NullBrunk/Monitor.php/README.md

 # ⚙️ TOP

 The TOP page displays various real-time informations related to the processes.
-You can sort thoses processes by RAM/CPU consumption with the right select menu as demonstrated in the video.
+You can sort theses processes by RAM/CPU consumption with the right select menu as demonstrated in the video.

 https://github.com/NullBrunk/PHPMonitor/assets/125673909/86e69d90-7355-4d02-954b-b1cac25f9c6f